mtiller/ModelicaBook/text/source/components/packages/msl.rst

 utilize from this library.
 This is not an exhaustive tour and because the Modelica Standard Library is constantly being updated and improved, it may not reflect the latest version of the library.
-But it covers the basics and hopefully providers readers with an understanding of how to locate useful definitions.
+But it covers the basics and hopefully provides readers with an understanding of how to locate useful definitions.

 .. _constants: